kawamurakazushi/.com/posts/20190118-setting-up-elm-with-parcel/index.md

 </html>
 ```

-Next will the the elm applicationc ode.
+Next will the the elm application code.
 Let's copy and paste the incrementing number app from the [elm guide](https://guide.elm-lang.org/) and save it as _src/Main.elm_.

 ```elm
 import Browser